YMCA of Greater Kalamazoo Launches Free Summer Meal Program for Local Youth

 Meal Distribution Information:

-Y staff will be at the Kalamazoo Public Library, Oshtemo Branch on West Main St., every Wednesday from 11:00 AM to 12:00 PM through August 13.
+Y staff will be in the parking lot at the Kalamazoo Public Library, Oshtemo Branch on West Main St., every Wednesday from 11:00 AM to 12:00 PM through August 13.
+[There will be a drive-thru line available for easier loading of bags and milk gallons.]

-Bobby Ludwig, VP of Youth Services and Grants, shares, "Securing this grant builds on our strong legacy of providing meals to our community.
-For us, Youth Development starts with meeting basic needs, and offering nutritious meals gives kids vital sustenance while bringing immense peace of mind to parents and guardians."
+Bobby Ludwick, VP of Youth Services and Grants, shares, "Offering this program builds on our strong legacy of providing meals to our community.
+For us, Youth Development starts with meeting basic needs, and providing healthy meals helps make sure kids are getting what they need and gives peace of mind to parents and guardians."

 Beyond summer food programs, the Y also demonstrated its commitment to feeding families during a critical time through the COVID lockdown, when local schools were closed and families lacked access to school meals.
 During this period, the Y pivoted from its traditional youth programs and health and fitness services to distribute over 137,340 meals to youth and families as part of its COVID Emergency outreach efforts.